Level 3 Communications (LVLT) Q1 2017 Results - Earnings Call Transcript

 Frank Garreth Louthan - Raymond James & Associates, Inc.

-I'd say as a follow-up (40:18) if you had any – what's the conversation you had in Washington about infrastructure spending, and to the extent that it sounds like what's being discussed is something that you'll be able to participate in?
+I'd say as a follow-up I was going to say if you had any – what's the conversation you had in Washington about infrastructure spending, and to the extent that it sounds like what's being discussed is something that you'll be able to participate in?

 Jeffrey K. Storey - Level 3 Communications, Inc.